systemd/mkosi/mkosi/resources/mkosi.md

 Then, for each image, we execute the following steps:

-1. Copy package manager trees into the workspace
+1. Copy sandbox trees into the workspace
 1. Sync the package manager repository metadata
 1. Run sync scripts (`mkosi.sync`)
 1. Copy base trees (`--base-tree=`) into the image